zetechmoy/microsec-challenge/README.md

 2) Then i tried to find similar projects on github
-I found a python chat app using websocket : https://github.com/rakibtg/Python-Chat-App I learnt how it works then get think about my data structure => Using Database/Sensors simulation
+I found a python chat app using websocket : https://github.com/rakibtg/Python-Chat-App I learnt how it works then think about my data structure => Using Database/Sensors simulation

 3) Then i created my simulation with "Fake SQL Database" and "Fake Sensors" because i did'nt have enough time to create/implement a full sql database for this daily project (i know how works a SQL database...)

-4) Then i implemented my dashboard based on python chat app using flask The picture structure.png in part1/ show the structure of the app
+4) Then i implemented my dashboard based on python chat app using flask

+The picture structure.png in part1/ show the structure of the app

 Some python3 modules needs to be installed :
 ### Installation
 `pip3 install flask flask-socketio eventlet`

 ### Run
 Simply go in part1/

 `python3 app.py`

 Then connect to http://localhost:5000/ and it will start the simulation.
 "Fake" sensors will send data to api and update client website automatically as shown on the structure.png

 ## Part 2 : NILM Data Science
-1) I started to look at the data
+1) I started to look at the data, check for this script :

 `python3 datavisualization.py`

 I created graphics to have effective current in function of time for pc1, pc2, sensor and main data (checkout part2_keras/images/)